Mr. Speaker, greetings to all the members here today.

-Thank you, Madam Speaker.
-I want to thank the leader of the Bloc Québécois for sharing his time with me.
+Madam Speaker, I want to thank the leader of the Bloc Québécois for sharing his time with me.
 Before going any further, I too would like to offer my condolences to the people of Nova Scotia.

 As the Bloc Québécois critic for seniors, I want to say what a privilege it is to be here in the House today.
 We are meeting in exceptional and dramatic circumstances.
 The COVID-19 pandemic is overwhelming Quebec and wreaking havoc in retirement homes and long-term care centres, known as CHSLDs in Quebec.
 We have learned that 99% of the deceased in Quebec were over 60 years old and half of them had been living in CHSLDs.

 This disease is particularly devastating among people whose health is already fragile, but this situation is exposing a problem that has been plaguing us for some time now, namely, how precarious the living conditions of our seniors are.
 Many seniors have died alone, and sometimes their loved ones are not even notified.